ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

   ``\Delta_{ij,ab}=F_{ij,ab}K_{ij,ab}I_{ij,ab}(\epsilon_{ij},\sigma_{ij},\lambda_{ij})``

 Unfortunately, it seems that there have been inconsistencies between which of these kernels is used in different publications.
-The current 'default' SAFT-VR Mie equation uses the Lennard-Jones kernel, as such, this is the one used in `OpenSAFT`.
+The current 'default' SAFT-VR Mie equation uses the Lennard-Jones kernel, as such, this is the one used in `Clapeyron`.
 We do intend to provide the option to switch between these kernels.

 As it uses a Mie potential is characterised by two shape parameters, $\lambda_\mathrm{a}$ (characterising the attractive part) and $\lambda_\mathrm{r}$ (characterising the repulsive part), both of these have become parameters for each species (although $\lambda_\mathrm{a}$ is usually set to 6).
 An interesting aesthetic change is with the number of segments where this is now separated into the shape factor, $S$, and the number of segments $v^*$.
 The latter must now be an integer and the former is a direct measure of how 'fused' the segments are.
 As we have different association terms, we also have different sets of parameters where the only difference is the length-scale.
 In the Lennard-Jones and Mie kernels, $K_{ij,ab}$ is the 'bonding volume', whereas, in the hard-sphere kernel, it is a 'bonding length', $r_{ij,ab}^c$.